Divorce Advice for Seniors – Experienced Divorce Lawyer Assisting Clients in Michigan

 Laws Governing the Dissolution of Long-Term Marriages in Michigan

-MCL 552 governs most issues pertaining to divorce in Michigan, including the dissolution of a long-term marriage.
+MCL 552 governs most issues pertaining to divorce in Michigan, including the dissolution of a long-term marriage(Divorce for Seniors).
 During your divorce proceeding, the court will distribute marital property according to a theory of “equitable distribution,” or in a manner that is fair to both of the parties.

 For people in long-term marriages, property division can be extremely complicated.
 It is very likely that the parties have acquired substantial assets and debts together, and many of them may have been purchased by the spouse who was the primary earner.